Coogee Media

 The Coogee Aquarium Baths used to be at 161 to 167 Dolphin Street Coogee and were opened in October 1932.
 There were on the site where the Coogee Sands Hotel and Apartments now stand, next door to the Coogee Palace Aquarium hotel and nightclub.
 They replaced earlier-built, open-air baths.
 Many people mistakenly believe the baths were housed in the Aquarium building, when in fact they were located next door.

 The 50 yard long pool ran north, back from its Dolphin Street frontage.
 Tiered seating ran alongside the sides of the pool, and on top of this were two further mezzanine levels of dressing cubicles.
-The pool was enclosed by four walls and had not roof, it was open to the sky.
+The pool was enclosed by four walls and had no roof, it was open to the sky.
 Doorways on the northern wall led to dressing rooms on the northern side of the building.
 It could accommodate 4000 spectators for swimming competitions.
 The pool was one of the main sites for competitive swimming in Sydney and favourite for school swimming carnivals and sports day outings.

 To commemorate the official opening of the Coogee Aquarium Baths, the N.S.W.
 Women's Amateur Swimming Association staged a combined swimming carnival and dance while swimming and diving demonstrations were given by top State and Olympic swimmers from Australia and overseas.